oconnor663/jacko.io/posts/snooze.md

 different things.
 If a snoozed future eventually wakes up, then clearly it wasn't cancelled.
-On the other hand, a cancelled future can also be snoozed, if there's a gap between when it's last polled and when it's finally dropped.[^define_cancellation] Cancellation bugs are a [big topic] in async Rust, and it's good that we're talking about them, but cancellation _itself_ isn't a bug.
+On the other hand, a cancelled future can also be snoozed, if there's a gap between when it's last polled and when it's finally dropped.[^define_cancellation] Cancellation bugs are a [big topic][cancelling_async_rust] in async Rust, and it's good that we're talking about them, but cancellation _itself_ isn't a bug.
 Snoozing _is_ a bug, and I don't think we talk about it enough.

 [^define_cancellation]: We often say that cancelling a future _means_ dropping
     it, but a future that's never going to be polled again has also arguably